A Quick Handbook for the First Suit for Men

 How do I know if the suit jacket fits my shoulders?

-The shoulder seam should end exactly where your natural shoulder ends.
+In my 18 years of fitting clients, I’ve seen hundreds of men buy their first suit with shoulders that are too wide, often because salespeople tell them, ‘You’ll grow into it.’
+You won’t.
+The shoulder seam must end exactly where your natural shoulder ends.
+This is non-negotiable.
 If there is a “divot” or hollow space below the seam, the jacket is too large.
 If the fabric ripples, it is too tight.

 Which buttons should I fasten on a two-button suit?